 Our Book Editors

-Formed in 1998 to protect writers from online scams, Book Editing Associates continues to be a one-stop shop for writers looking for vetted and tested book editors, proofreaders, ghostwriters, publishing and self-publishing consultants.
+Formed in 1998 to protect writers from online scams, Book Editing Associates continues to be a one-stop shop for writers looking for vetted and tested book editors, proofreaders, ghostwriters, publishing, and self-publishing consultants.

-DAVID ALAN has edited more than 200 books and authored nearly 100 books for 30 publishers, including St. Martin’s Press, HarperCollins, Lyons Press, Random House, Running Press, Warner Books, Total/Sports Illustrated, and Scholastic.
+DAVID ALAN has edited and proofread more than 200 books and authored nearly 100 books for 30 publishers, including St. Martin’s Press, HarperCollins, Lyons Press, Random House, Running Press, Warner Books, Total/Sports Illustrated, and Scholastic.

 His books have generated more than $20 million in revenue and have appeared on the Today show, The Early Show, CNN, MSNBC, and NPR.
 His rating on Goodreads.com is 4.2, based on more than 3,000 ratings.

-Science Fiction, Fantasy, and Horror
+Science Fiction, Fantasy, Horror

-Beth also offers reading critiques, which are less costly than line-by-line editing, and include: reading of the complete manuscript, plus written comments about structure, character development, plot, pace, reader engagement, tone, voice, clarity and richness of language, and overall marketability.
+Beth offers reading critiques, which offer written comments about structure, character development, plot, pace, reader engagement, tone, voice, clarity of language, and overall marketability.

-Book Editor - Science Fiction, Fantasy, Horror and Romance
+Science Fiction, Fantasy, Horror, Romance

-THEODORA BRYANT has been editing professionally since 1994, ten of those with her fiction-only, award-winning publishing company.
 She has been a member of the Book Editing Associates network since 2001.
 During that time her authors have garnered “Book of the Year” in science fiction, and “Finalist” and “Winner” awards in romance and mystery works.
 Her authors often receive outstanding reviews from Kirkus and Publisher’s Weekly.

-PEGGY CAMPBELL has been editing nonfiction books for more than two decades, working for both top university presses and trade publishers, and several authors return to her for each book they write.
-She works as a developmental/line editor/substantive editor, copy editor, and proofreader, and is an expert user of the Chicago Manual of Style/Turabian.
+PEGGY CAMPBELL has been line editing and proofreading nonfiction books for more than two decades, working for both top university presses and trade publishers.
+She is an expert user of the Chicago Manual of Style.

 200+ books edited for major publishers and independent authors

 CARLY CANTOR is a published author and publishing industry veteran who worked for several years as an acquisitions editor at a New York publisher where she acquired and edited numerous hardcover and trade paperback titles every year on a variety of nonfiction subjects, mostly in the areas of current events, how-to, and pop culture.
-She is currently a meticulous, hands-on independent editor who “becomes one” with every project, paying close attention to both the big picture and the small details.
-Her extensive experience includes critiquing and development editing of fiction and nonfiction projects.

-Award-Winning Ghostwriter, Author and Book Editor
+Award-Winning Ghostwriter, Author and Developmental Book Editor

 Co-Author of the Red Shoe Diaries series — Erotic Romance

 STACEY DONOVAN is a ten-time published book author of both fiction and non-fiction.
-DIVE, Her first, critically acclaimed novel was published in 1995 (Penguin) and reissued in 2015 (Open Road Media).
+DIVE, her first critically acclaimed novel, was published in 1995 (Penguin) and reissued in 2015 (Open Road Media).
 THE ART OF LONELINESS, a sexy novella, is currently available on Kindle.
 Co-authored by Donovan, the four-book series based on Zalman King’s RED SHOE DIARIES is also available.

-Donovan has edited or ghostwritten dozens of published books for her clients, many of which have received critical acclaim: Two became New York Times Bestsellers (Mystery); another won International Thrillers Awards First Novel Finalist (Thriller); another won Independent Publisher Book Awards (IPPY) 2017 Silver Medal Award (Memoir), Foreword Reviews 2017 INDIES Book of the Year (Memoir), and Stories of Mighty Women Top Biographies 2016; another won Independent Book Publishers Association (IBPA) 2017 Ben Franklin Award, Bill Fisher Best First Book (Fiction).
+Donovan has edited or ghostwritten dozens of published books for her clients.
+Two became New York Times Bestsellers (Mystery).
+Awards include the International Thrillers Awards First Novel Finalist, Independent Publisher Book Awards (IPPY) 2017 Silver Medal Award (Memoir), and Stories of Mighty Women Top Biographies 2016.

-MARLO GARNER has been editing books and teaching writing since the late 1990s.
+MARLO GARNER has been editing children's books and teaching writing since the late 1990s.
 She teaches Writing for Children’s Books (picture books), Writing Chapter Books for Children, and various other writing and revision workshops.

 Her chapter book series—which contains numerous poems and rhyming verse—was released in 2010, and she is the author and/or illustrator of a number of other published books for children, including a picture book for Internet security giant AVG.

+Marlo received first place in the ‘published’ division of the New England SCBWI 2013 illustration awards.
 She is a member of the Society of Children’s Book Writers and Illustrators (SCBWI) and the Editorial Freelancers Association (EFA) .

-JOAN GIARDINO is an editor, proofreader, and translator with more than 25 years’ experience in the book publishing industry.
-Her clients include major book publishers, authors, illustrators, theater directors, and personal historians.
+JOAN GIARDINO is an editor, proofreader, and Italian-English translator with more than 27 years’ experience in the book publishing industry.

 She has edited or proofread hundreds of award-winning published books—children, middle-grade, and young adult fiction, nonfiction, adult fiction and nonfiction, biographies, and personal memoirs.